-- Qualifying patients will apply to the Office of Cannabis Regulation for a registration card that allows them to use and safely access medical cannabis.
-To qualify, patients must have a qualifying debilitating medical condition and a written certification issued by a healthcare practitioner with whom they have a bona fide relationship.
+Qualifying patients will apply to the Office of Cannabis Regulation (OCR) for a registration card that allows them to use, grow, and safety access medical cannabis.
+To qualify, patients must have a qualifying debilitating medical condition and a written certification issued by a healthcare practitioner with whom they have a bona-fide relationship.

-- Certifications can be signed by an MD, DO, naturopath, homeopath, chiropractor, physician’s assistant, or nurse practitioner who has a certificate for completing a medical cannabis course.
+Certifications can be signed by an MD, DO, naturopath, homeopath, chiropractor, physician’s assistant, or nurse practitioner.

-- The qualifying conditions are: cancer, glaucoma, HIV/AIDS, hepatitis C, amyotrophic lateral sclerosis, Crohn’s disease, ulcerative colitis, agitation of Alzheimer's disease, PTSD, traumatic brain injury, hospice care, Parkinson’s disease, Huntington’s disease, arthritis, diabetes, chronic pain, neuropathic pain, or the treatment of these conditions or conditions that cause cachexia or wasting; severe nausea, seizures, or severe and persistent muscle spasms.
+The qualifying conditions are: cancer, glaucoma, HIV/AIDS, hepatitis C, amyotrophic lateral sclerosis, Crohn’s disease, ulcerative colitis, agitation of Alzheimer's disease, PTSD, traumatic brain injury, hospice care, Parkinson’s disease, Huntington’s disease, arthritis, diabetes, chronic pain, neuropathic pain, autism, opiate use disorder, or the treatment of these conditions or conditions that cause cachexia or wasting, severe nausea, seizures, or severe and persistent muscle spasms.

-- Registered patients who are residents of the Virgin Islands may possess up to four ounces of cannabis and an amount of cannabis products allowed by regulation.
+Registered patients who are Virgin Islands residents may possess up to four ounces of cannabis and an amount of cannabis products allowed by regulation.
 Patients whose ID cards specify they can cultivate cannabis may grow 12 plants in a secure location and possess the cannabis harvested from those plants.

-- Caregivers may only assist up to five patients, unless the patient is admitted to a residential care or medical facility where the caregiver works.
+Caregivers may only assist up to three patients (including themselves), unless the patient is admitted to a residential care or medical facility where the caregiver works.

 Medical Cannabis Businesses:

-- The Office of Cannabis Regulation, within the Department of Licensing, is charged with licensing cultivation facilities, cannabis testing facilities, cannabis product manufacturing facilities, and dispensaries.
-It appears, but is not entirely clear, that every qualified applicant will be licensed.
+The OCR, within the Department of Licensing, is charged with licensing cultivation facilities, cannabis testing facilities, cannabis product manufacturing facilities, and dispensaries.
+It appears every qualified applicant will be licensed.

-- It would include one or two representatives from the health department, department of agriculture, department of licensing and consumer affairs, a farmer appointed by the agriculture commissioner, a healthcare practitioner who is knowledgeable about medical cannabis, and a disability rights advocate, and an economist or person with expertise in finance.
+The advisory board will include one or two representatives from each the health department, the department of agriculture, the department of licensing and consumer affairs, a farmer appointed by the agriculture commissioner, healthcare practitioners who are knowledgeable about medical cannabis, a disability rights advocate, and an economist or person with expertise in finance.

 The advisory board will issue regulations, including:

-- Developing security, recordkeeping, health and safety, transportation, employment, training, labeling, and oversight requirements, along with restrictions on advertising, signage, and display of cannabis; and
+Developing security, recordkeeping, health and safety, transportation, employment, training, labeling, and oversight requirements, along with restrictions on advertising, signage, and display of cannabis; and

 Limitations and Prohibitions:

-- Cannabis could not be smoked in any public place or place that is open to the public, and no establishment would be required to allow a guest to smoke cannabis on the property.
+Cannabis could not be smoked in any public place or place that is open to the public, and no establishment is required to allow a guest to smoke cannabis on the property.

-- Landlords would not be required to allow cannabis cultivation on their properties.
+Landlords are not required to allow cannabis cultivation on their properties.

-- Medical cannabis patients who are registered in other territories, states, or countries — or who have been residents of the USVI for less than 45 days — can use and obtain medical cannabis in the Virgin Islands.
-They would need to submit their documentation to the OCR and to have a medical condition that qualifies under the Virgin Islands law.
+Medical cannabis patients who are registered in other territories, states, or countries — or who have been residents of the USVI for less than 45 days — can use and obtain medical cannabis in the Virgin Islands.
+They need to submit their documentation to the OCR and to have a medical condition that qualifies under the Virgin Islands law.

-- Also, patients who are not registered for medical cannabis in their home jurisdiction can use medical cannabis under the recommendation of a Virgin Islands medical cannabis physician and apply for and receive a non-resident ID card.
-These are typically limited to no more than 30 days but that can be extended for good cause.
+Also, patients who are not registered for medical cannabis in their home jurisdiction can use medical cannabis under the recommendation of a Virgin Islands medical cannabis physician and can apply for and receive a non-resident ID card.

-- The defense applies if the patient possessed no more than eight ounces of cannabis in a secure location that only that individual could access, no more than three ounces elsewhere, and no more than 16 plants.
+The defense applies if the patient possessed no more than four ounces of cannabis, 12 cannabis plants, cultivated in a secure location, and the cannabis produced by those plants.

 Fees, Taxes, and Regulatory Costs:

-- The tax revenue will be used to repay the initial loan and to: address addictive behavior, drug education, and rehabilitation programs (12.5%); defray licensing costs (12.5%); help fund the Department of Agriculture’s Agriculture Depot Program (10%); help fund sports development, training, and travel through the Department of Sports, Parks and Recreation (10%); support government-owned buildings in the territory via the Department of Public Works for Infrastructure Maintenance and Improvement (10%); promote medical tourism (5%); fund medical cannabis education and training for law enforcement (5%); fund an apprenticeship program run by the Department of Labor with the Department of Education (5%); and help fund performing arts programs via the Department of Planning and Natural Resources for the Council of the Arts (5%).
+The tax revenue will be used to repay the initial loan and to: address addictive behavior, drug education and rehabilitation programs (12.5%); defray licensing costs (12.5%); help fund the Department of Agriculture’s Agriculture Depot Program (10%); help fund sports development, training, and travel through the Department of Sports, Parks and Recreation (10%); support government-owned buildings in the territory via the Department of Public Works for Infrastructure Maintenance and Improvement (10%); promote medical tourism (5%); fund medical cannabis education and training for law enforcement (5%); fund an apprenticeship program run by the Department of Labor with the Department of Education (5%); and help fund performing arts programs via the Department of Planning and Natural Resources for the Council of the Arts (5%).
 Once loans have been repaid, 10% will go to the government employees’ retirement system.

-Medical cannabis business application fees range from no more than $500 (for a tier 1 license to grow no more than 100 plants, if the applicant is a farmer) to no more than $5,000 (for cannabis product manufacturers and dispensaries).
-Half of the application fees are refundable.
+Medical cannabis business application fees range from no more than $500 (for a tier 1 license to grow no more than 100 plants, if the applicant is a farmer) to no more than $5,000 (for cannabis product manufacturers, dispensaries, and the largest growers).
+Half of the application fees are refundable to unsuccessful applicants.

-- Virgin Islands resident patients will pay an annual registry fee of no more than $50.
+Virgin Island resident patients will pay an annual registry fee of no more than $50.

-- Draft rules would be due within 120 days of the effective date.
-They would be final no more than 60 days later, following a 30-day public comment period.
+Draft rules are due within 120 days of the effective date.
+They will be final no more than 60 days later, following a 30-day public comment period.